A reassessment of LVE method and hemispherical power asymmetry in CMB temperature data from Planck PR4: Analysis and Results

-The estimated dipole amplitude from the two cases of fixed \nside=16 and varying \nside\ are visibly different, upto $r\lesssim40^\circ$ in data.
-From simulations this difference vanishes for $r\gtrsim32^\circ$.
-There is an interesting upward turn in the recovered LVE map's dipole amplitude for $r=1^\circ$ in data as well as simulations when using \nside=16 \healpix\ grid for estimating LVE maps.
 Beyond $r\gtrsim50^\circ$ (in data), there is no distinction between the mean dipole amplitudes of LVE maps whether one uses fixed \nside=16 or varying \nside\ grid to map local variances.
-For $r\gtrsim50^\circ$, the disc radius chosen is much larger than the LVE map's \nside\ that it makes no difference in the recovered dipole amplitude between the two cases, as is also evident from Table~\ref{tab:vary-nside-radii}.
+For $r\gtrsim50^\circ$, the disc radii are much larger than the pixel size of the LVE map's chosen \nside\ grid that it makes no difference in the recovered dipole amplitude between the two cases (see Table~\ref{tab:vary-nside-radii}).
+The vertical \emph{blue} dashed line in the top panel of Fig.~[\ref{fig:data-dip-ampl-error-ds}] indicates the reliability range of the LVE method in probing HPA for the observed level of anisotropy.

-In the \emph{bottom} panel of Fig.~[\ref{fig:data-dip-ampl-error-ds}], the dipole direction recovered from LVE maps for the same choice of disc radii are shown.
-The open circles in \emph{red} colour denote dipole directions estimated from LVE maps using fixed \nside=16 and that in \emph{black} colour are same for varying \nside\ case.
+In the \emph{bottom} panel of Fig.~[\ref{fig:data-dip-ampl-error-ds}], the dipole directions recovered from LVE maps for the same choice of disc radii are shown.
+The open circles in \emph{red} colour denote dipole directions estimated from LVE maps using fixed \nside=16 grid and that in \emph{black} colour are same for varying \nside\ case.
 They remarkably span the same region in the sky with nearly overlapping directions.
 The dipole directions estimated from the data LVE maps with varying \nside\ have a similar trend as those from fixed \nside = 16 data LVE maps except for few radii.
-However, we note that collectively they may show a similar trend/span, but when we compare the individual directions recovered for a particular disc radius from the two cases, we find that they are different.
-One such noticeable difference is the dipole direction for $r = 1^\circ$ that are $\sim50^\circ$ apart as estimated from the two cases.
-As noted earlier, from the dipole amplitude plot in the top panel, there is also a clear dissimilarity in the estimated magnitudes also for smaller disc radii in generating LVE maps.
-Also plotted in bottom panel of Fig.~[\ref{fig:data-dip-ampl-error-ds}] is the injected dipole direction~\cite{plk2018isostat} as a \emph{green} cross used in the production of modulated maps.
+Although, they collectively show a similar trend/span, when we compare the individual directions recovered for a particular disc radius from the two cases, we find that they are different.
+One such noticeable difference is the dipole directions for $r = 1^\circ$ estimated from the two cases that are $\sim50^\circ$ apart.
+For a smaller disc radius of $r=0.5^\circ$, they are $\sim 36^\circ$ away from each other.
+As noted earlier, from the top panel of Fig.~[\ref{fig:data-dip-ampl-error-ds}], there is a clear dissimilarity in the estimated dipole amplitudes for smaller disc radii in LVE maps.
+Also indicated in bottom panel of Fig.~[\ref{fig:data-dip-ampl-error-ds}] is the injected dipole direction~\cite{plk2018isostat} as a \emph{green} cross used in the production of modulated realizations.
+Further shown in the same figure are the HPA directions reported by \planck\ collaboration as found in PR3 data~\cite{plk2018isostat}.